 To do the following: Complete these steps: To search for and select objects a.
 Click + on the Favorites toolbar. b.
 Search for objects.
-Object Searchc.
-Highlight the objects you want to add in the Results tab and click d.
+Object Search c.
+Highlight the objects you want to add in the Results tab and click .
+To add objects directly d.
+Select the folder where you want the object.a.
+Right-click an object in the left-hand side and select Add to SB Favorites List. b.
 Select the folder where you want the object.
-To add objects directly Right-click an object in the left-hand side and select Add to SB Favorites List. b.
-Select the folder where you want the object.
-To add scripts/files Right-click the folder where you want the item in the Favorites list and select Add Files.
+To add scripts/files a.
+Right-click the folder where you want the item in the Favorites list and select Add Files.